 Materials Used for soccer ball

-These are the octagon quilts that are commonly found on the outside of soccer balls.
-Official FIFA soccer balls contain 32 panels, whereas others have 18-26 panels.
+The panels are the octagon quilts that are commonly found on the outside of soccer balls.
+Did you know that the official FIFA soccer balls contain 32 panels, whereas others have 18-26 panels.

-This section is in charge of keeping the air in place.
+The bladder is in charge of keeping the air in place.
 Butyl or latex materials can be used to make these.
-However, because latex is softer, it is preferred by experts.
+However, as latex is softer, it is preferred by experts.
 Butyl bladders, on the other hand, don’t need to be refilled as often since they hold more air.